 - Pivotal (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Seven Questions in 2024, winning for George Scott at odds of 33/1 under the guidance of Callum Shepherd.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
-Whilst we wait for the 2026 Palace House Stakes, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Palace House Stakes.

 Route to the Palace House Stakes

-Many trainers will target races to use as prep races before coming to the Palace House Stakes, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Palace House Stakes.
+These are the races which the recent winners ran in before coming here:

 Other Principal races during the Newmarket Guineas Festival